anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Once the registrar-agent has received the pledge-voucher-request it can trigger the pledge to generate an enrollment-request object.
 As in BRSKI the enrollment request object is a PKCS#10, but additionally signed using the pledge's IDevID.
-Note, as the initial enrollment aims to request a general certificate, no certificate attributes are provided to the pledge.
+Note, as the initial enrollment aims to request a generic certificate, no certificate attributes are provided to the pledge.

 Triggering the pledge to create the enrollment-request is done using HTTP POST on the defined pledge endpoint "/.well-known/brski/pledge-enrollment-request".